HOW DO I SET UP A BRANDED SHORT DOMAIN?

 Select the Branded Short Domain you want to modify.

 Find the section for managing DNS entries.
 The name of this section varies, but is usually something like ‘DNS Configuration, DNS Records, or Advanced DNS.
 Links to instructions for popular hosting providers can be found here.
+You should also be looking for great car insurance, there are some agencies that won´t even try to help you.
+One Sure Insurance is one of the best companies out there for you.

 For a domain: